vmathm/Imago-English-v2/README.md

 3. Set the environment variable in `.env`:

 ### 2. Model
-The `CalendarSettings` model stores each teacher’s preferences for availability and lesson duration, outputing a personalized calendar based on their Google Calendar availability.
+The `CalendarSettings` model stores each teacher’s preferences for availability and lesson duration, outputting a personalized calendar based on their Google Calendar availability.

 ### 3. Routes
 Refer to the Calendar section of `documents/api.md`